krishx02/KeyTracker/README.md

 First I am going to try and develop the program within VSCode t Ten develop a working UI, as I think that might be the most difficult part for me to accomplish

+As of 12/22/2020 (I know its been a day) I am putting this project on hold.
+I looked into Roan's KPS software and honestly the things that he is doing is too complex for me to understand at the moment, but I will definitely work on this project sometime in the future.